fullstackjake/jobs/Software-Engineer-C.md

   * [Predictive analytics](https://www.youtube.com/watch?v=7kI9LEHMFbU)
   * [Customer churn prevention](https://www.youtube.com/watch?v=NywaC0EBAh8)

-We are looking for someone with C experience—"a few classes four years ago" may be sufficient.
+We are looking for someone with C experience.
 You should be able to manage the first 5 [Project Euler](https://projecteuler.net/) problems in C, and you should at least be competent to write [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz), implement a basic singly-linked list, and build a simple unix `cat` utility.

 You should also be somewhat familiar with Unix—comfortable getting work done on either the Linux or OSX command line.